flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2450/Keithley-2450.md

 # Set the source function to voltage
 keithley.source_function("voltage")

+# Set the voltage range to 10V
+keithley.source.voltage.range(10)

-# Set the voltage to 1V
+# Set the voltage to 5V
-keithley.source_voltage(1)
+keithley.source.voltage(5)

 # Enable the output
 keithley.output_enabled(True)

 # Measure the current
-current = keithley.sense_current()
+current = keithley.sense.current()

+# Print the measured current
-print(f"Current: {current} A")
+print(f"Measured current: {current} A")

 # Disable the output
 keithley.output_enabled(False)

-# Close the connection
+# Close the connection to the instrument
 keithley.close()
 ```

-Make sure to replace `"TCPIP0::192.168.1.1::INSTR"` with the actual IP address or VISA resource string of your Keithley 2450 Power Supply.
+Make sure to replace `"TCPIP::192.168.1.1::INSTR"` with the actual IP address or VISA resource string of your Keithley 2450 Power Supply.

 </TabItem>
 </Tabs>